rvrsh3ll/RasPBX-install/SMS_and_MMS/README.md

 - has support for contact list,
 - mobile friendly.

 Both, SMS sender and SMS receiver, are using common authentication system, provide security headers, have CSRF protection, protection against XSS via CSP, session fixation protection and input sanitization.
-There is inactivity timeout set to 10 minutes.
+There is inactivity timeout set to 10 minutes (after timeout, user is redirected back to login form).
 You can have multiple users, and passwords are stored in modern `bcrypt` format.

 ## Installation